 In accordance with the requirements of the Garda Síochána Act, the Inspectorate comprises a Chief Inspector and two members.
-The current inspectorate, which will serve up to 29 June 2022, consists of:
+The current inspectorate, which will serve up to 29 June 2022 in the case of the Chief Inspector and 29 June 2021 in the case of the Members.